marklogic-community/marklogicworkflow/documentation/SPRINTS.md

 ## Sprint 1 - Basic workflow

 - DONE BPMN2: generic blank task
-- BPMN2: user task -> aka human step
+- IN PROGRESS BPMN2: user task -> aka human step
 - DONE BPMN2: exclusive gateway -> Decision point with one outcome, multiple options
 - DONE Evaluation: Support for /xpath/path to process model data
 - DONE Evaluation: Support for fn:not(fn:empty(/xpath/evaluation)) style boolean evaluation for true/false conditions in BPMN2 model
 - TEST Evaluation: Support for fn:doc(/process/attachments/attachment[@name="default"]/uri/text())/some/path/to/property style evaluation
-- Evaluation: replace $processData or $wf:process with fn:doc($processUri) everywhere in xpath expression
+- TEST Evaluation: replace $processData or $wf:process with fn:doc($processUri) everywhere in xpath expression
-- Evaluation: Support for 'now' date time assignment to variable
+- TEST can use fn:current-dateTime - Evaluation: Support for 'now' date time assignment to variable
 - Activity: Set process variable activity with multiple from and to (simple XPath evaluation)
+ - See if there is an equivalent BPMN2 method - may just be a variable assignment on each step instead
+ - Create import step for this BPMN2 method
+ - Create CPF step to represent this
-- Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
+- TEST Evaluation: Support for (/some/path/one,/some/path/two)[1] style evaluation for set task
 - TEST Tools: Process Data model XSD (for modeler import)
 - IN PROGRESS Tools: Eclipse BPMN 2 Modeler Palette and Process diagram support, including new diagram creation for MarkLogic
-- BPMN2: loop characteristic available in activity definitions rather than as separate process step
 - DEFERRED UI: Ridiculously basic HTML widget in MLJS for rendering step and choosing action (for ease of testing)
+- TEST Start process using an Alert (content subscription)
 - IN PROGRESS REST API: Basic process initiation, update and tracking methods
+ - TEST processmodel.xqy
+  - TEST PUT create and publish process model, accepting BPMN2 content type .bpmn2
+ - TEST process.xqy
+  - TEST PUT create instance of a process (starts a process)
+  - TEST POST complete a human task
+  - TEST GET fetch the current state of a business process
+ - TEST processsubscription.xqy
+  - TEST PUT create a process subscription (alert) to create a new process instance (creating a content doc creates a process doc with an initiating attachment)
+- TEST Test scripts for automating install, create, get, update, complete via REST API
 - DONE Bug: Change process model URI folder to include major and minor - else doing process doc update may run new pipeline instead of old one

-## Sprint 2 - CPF modelling

-- MarkLogic specific Activity types for pure CPF processes
- - CPF Action (module, options)
- - CPF State change event throw and receive
-- Domain specification support within modelling diagram
-- Direct import and set up
-- Activity: BPMN2 step for non-CPF diagrams to change state on an Attachment, thus invoking a CPF pipeline
-- Tools: Eclipse modeler updated with CPF Diagram and steps

-## Sprint 3 - Process Orchestration
+## Sprint 2 - Process Orchestration

+- BPMN2: loop characteristic available in activity definitions rather than as separate process step
 - BPMN2: ad hoc sub process
 - BPMN2: call activity
 - BPMN2: terminate current process